sramas15/Finding-Mnemosyne/README.md

 Upload user logs
 ================
-Currently, you can upload the discrete_logs entries as a CSV file to the app, where it will load those log entries into the database as your user's own logs (I haven't done any fancy stuff with creating a special/separate user to associate these "prior" entries with yet).
+Currently, you can upload the discrete_log entries as a CSV file to the app, where it will load those log entries into the database as your user's own logs (I haven't done any fancy stuff with creating a special/separate user to associate these "prior" entries with yet).